Harjot-15/Microproject-1-Beta-Ver.1-/README.md

 - **Contact Page**: Includes a form to contact the project creator.
 - **API Demo Page**: Demonstrates fetching data from the server and displaying it in a table format.

-### Contact

-If you have any questions or need further assistance, feel free to contact the project creator via the [Contact Page](contact.html).

 ```markdown
 Thanks 👋
 ```